SRay-2020/MP2---Language-Memory-Game/README.md

 **Website user -**

 1. As a user I want a fun experience
-- Game is fun to play, it includes enjoyable and upbeat music and cute images of animals on every card.
+- Game is fun to play, it includes unique and cute images of farmyard animals on every card.
 2. As a user I want to be able to play the game by being given the instructions needed but with as minimal instructions as possible
 - Game includes instructions in the startup overlay but doesn't overwhelm user with information
 3. As a website user I want to be able to navigate the website easily and intuitively